 What are the signs of domestic abuse?

-It can be difficult to tell if domestic abuse is happening and those carrying out the abuse can act very different when other people are around.
+It can be difficult to tell if domestic abuse is happening and those carrying out the abuse can act very differently when other people are around.
 Children and young people might also feel frightened and confused, keeping the abuse to themselves.
 Signs that a child has witnessed domestic abuse can include:

-- aggression, bullying or problems in school
+- aggression, bullying, or problems in school

 - anti-social behaviour

-- anxiety, depression or withdrawal
+- anxiety, depression, or withdrawal

 - attention seeking

-- bed-wetting, nightmares or insomnia
+- bed-wetting, nightmares, or insomnia

 - regular sickness, like colds or headaches